 - Analyses by county level poverty rates showed that death rates were highest among women residing in affluent areas until the early 1990s, but since that time rates have been higher among women in poorer areas because the decline in death rates began later and was slower among women residing in poor areas compared to those in affluent areas.

 - Trends in breast cancer death rates vary by state.
 During 1998-2007, death rates declined in 36 states and the District of Columbia, but remained relatively unchanged in the remaining 14 states (Alabama, Alaska, Arkansas, Hawaii, Louisiana, Mississippi, Missouri, Montana, New Mexico, Oklahoma, South Dakota, Utah, Vermont, and Wyoming).
-The lack of a decline in these states is likely related to variations in the prevalence and quality of mammography screening, as well as state differences in racial and socioeconomic composition.
+The lack of a decline in these states is likely related to variations in the prevalence and quality of A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. screening, as well as state differences in racial and socioeconomic composition.

 - Despite much progress in increasing mammography utilization, screening rates continue to be lower in poor women compared to non-poor women.
 In 2008, 51.4% of poor women ages 40 and older had a screening mammogram in the past 2 years compared to 72.8% of non-poor women.